 You can either hot galvanize or paint the steel frame of a PVC-covered building.
 Numerous tests, calculations and 45 years of experience have convinced us that powder coating the steel frame of PVC-covered buildings is superior to hot galvanising.
 Here are four key facts that show why we, as a pioneer in building construction, think powder painting is the best and a more environmentally-friendly way to protect building frames and construct buildings that will last several decades.

 1) The cover fabric of a PVC-covered building will last longer

 Powder coating makes a steel frame’s surface perfectly smooth and hard.
 The painted surface works wonderfully with PVC-coated cover fabric.
 The fabric will not wear out or become stained, no matter how hard it rubs against the steel frame.

-We only use galvanised steel for frames that do not come in contact with cover fabric.
-The hot-galvanised pipes we use in interior structures are manufactured on a continuous line that makes the pipe surface smoother than hot-dip zinc coating would.
+We only use galvanized steel for frames that do not come in contact with cover fabric.
+The hot-galvanized pipes we use in interior structures are manufactured on a continuous line that makes the pipe surface smoother than hot-dip zinc coating would.

 2) Protection that endures level C4 and C5 corrosivity